Burned-out fund managers show reality of City life's "easy option"

 Investors' funds are permanently 'on', meaning managers live in fear of political or economic incidents beyond their control wreaking havoc.

 "Sanjeev's move really struck a chord with me.
-When I was about his age, I did a similar thing," said David Lis, head of UK equities at Aviva Investors (AV.L), who swapped a senior fund manager role in 1991 for a five-year stint in investor relations.
+When I was about his age, I did a similar thing," said David Lis, head of UK equities at Aviva Investors, who swapped a senior fund manager role in 1991 for a five-year stint in investor relations.

 "Whenever you read the papers or watch the news at night, you're always thinking about how whatever is going on in the world might affect how you have chosen to invest," he said.